 Lightweight shoes for moderate terrain

 Like my Sunday mushroom trip to the Black Forest, I don’t always need a heavy pair of mountaineering boots.
 Particularly when I’m heading to low mountain ranges, lightweight walking boots are usually sufficient.
 Lightweight walking boots are, as the name suggests, lighter than their ‘normal’ counterparts.
-This is usually because they have a half-height shaft or come as half-shoes.
-It is also not uncommon for lightweight walking boots to forego rock guards and the like, to make considerable weight savings.
+This is usually because they have a mid or low-cut collar.
+It is also not uncommon for lightweight walking boots to forego rock guards and the like to reduce the weight.

-So, if you’re heading for relatively easy terrain and are trying to travel light, you should definitely take a closer look at this group.
-Lightweight hiking shoes with a half-height shaft, so classic representatives of Category A, usually weigh from 450 grams.
+So, if you’re heading for relatively easy terrain and are trying to travel light, you should definitely take a closer look at multisport shoes.
+Lightweight hiking shoes with a mid-cut collar, so classic representatives of Category A footwear, usually weigh from 450 grams.

 For ultra-light tours, trail running shoes are often used.
-Models such as the Roclite 325 GTX by Inov 8 weight less than 350 grams and offer a half-height shaft and an extremely grippy sole.
-Barefoot shoes offer another alternative, but opinions on these vary widely.
+Models such as the Roclite G 315 GTX by Inov 8 weight less than 350 grams, have a low collar and an extremely grippy sole.
+Barefoot shoes are an alternative, but opinions on these vary widely.

 Some people love this free and natural way of moving, but others report issues occurring from using muscles that aren’t normally worked.
 If you do decide to try out this type of shoe for hillwalking, it’s recommended to start with short test routes to allow your body to get used to them.
 You should also avoid carrying any luggage on these practice trips.
 Barefoot shoes are of course very light and hardly weight anything.